aws-samples/cfn101-workshop/content/basics/operations/session-manager/index.md

 #### 5. Update the Stack

-Go to the AWS console and update your stack with a new template.
+Go to the AWS console and create the stack with a new template.

 :::::tabs{variant="container"}
 ::::tab{id="cloud9" label="Cloud9"}